 Typically, executive committees are empowered to exercise the authority of the full board when the board is not in session.
-Executive committees can also act in an emergency whenever quick and decisive action is called for.
-The board may also delegate specific tasks to the executive committee such as governance or recruitment.
+Nonprofit executive committees can also act in an emergency whenever quick and decisive action is called for.
+The board may also delegate specific tasks to the nonprofit executive committee such as governance or recruitment.

-Executive committees can serve a useful and valuable purpose for nonprofit boards.
+Nonprofit Executive committees can serve a useful and valuable purpose for nonprofit boards.
 Judicious use of an executive committee can help to move the board’s work forward in between board meetings by acting on the board’s behalf whenever a full board meeting is not feasible.
-For example, an executive committee makes sense when:
+For example, a nonprofit executive committee makes sense when: